The first thing you do is STOP and PAUSE!

 Revise your resume to reflect any changes you made to your career game plan.

 As your career game plan changes, your must your CV change to reflect the latest conditions.

-Meet with each of the top 5 in your personal network.
+Meet with each of the top 5 in your network.